scrutinydebugger/scrutiny-python/scrutiny/sdk/docs/source/listeners.rst

 A listener runs in a separate thread and awaits value updates by monitoring a python ``queue`` that is fed by the :class:`client<scrutiny.sdk.client.ScrutinyClient>` object.
-The Python ``queue`` object internally utilizes `condition variables`, which results in a scheduler switch between the notifier thread and the listner thread occurring in just microseconds.
+The Python ``queue`` object internally utilizes `condition variables`, which results in a scheduler switch between the notifier thread and the listener thread occurring in just microseconds.

 When the update notification reaches the listener, they are forwarded to the listener-specific :meth:`receive()<scrutiny.sdk.listeners.BaseListener.receive>` method.